percona/k8spg-docs/docs/change-primary.md

         cluster1-instance1-ttm9-0             4/4     Running   0          2m22s   cluster1-instance1-ttm9   master
         ```

-2. Edit the `deploy/cr.yaml` manifest and add the following configuration:
+2. Enter the edit mode for your cluster.
+Replace the `cluster1` with the name of your cluster and the `<namespace>` placeholder with your value:

+    ```{.bash data-prompt="$"}
+    $ kubectl edit pg cluster1 -n <namespace>
+    ```

+    This opens the Custom Resource for your cluster.

+3. Add the following configuration to the Custom Resource:

     ```yaml
     patroni: